-Estimating construction budget is never easy.
+Estimating a construction budget is never easy.
 Budgeting construction for a business is especially difficult, as there are even more variables in play.
-The type of commercial building makes an enormous difference—whether a shopping mall, an amusement park, a restaurant or a factory, these will all have unique requirements and costs.
+The type of commercial building makes an enormous difference—whether a shopping mall, an amusement park, a restaurant, or a factory, these will all have unique requirements and costs.

-Fortunately, there are a few rules that can get you started in crafting building a budget for whatever you plan to build.
+Fortunately, there are a few rules that can get you started in crafting a budget for whatever you plan to build.

 Class A buildings have the highest quality.
 Their appearance is pleasing to the eye, and they have the most (and the best) amenities.
-Class A buildings are also the most expensive to build, and are typically found in the high-rent areas of a city.
+Class A buildings are also the most expensive to build and are typically found in the high-rent areas of a city.
 Skyscrapers and high rises are Class A buildings.

 Class B commercial buildings are considered an aesthetic “average.”
 Their architecture and fixtures are less impressive than Class A, but they do still house amenities.
 They are usually under 5 stories.
 Costs for these types of buildings are moderate.

 Class C buildings have the bare minimum of amenities and less modern fixtures.
-They cost significantly less than B or A-class buildings, and are usually found in the lower-rent parts of a city.
+They cost significantly less than B or A-class buildings and are usually found in the lower-rent parts of a city.
 Low-income apartments are an example of Class C constructions.

 Naturally, the more complex a building’s architecture, the more it will cost to build.
 Many architects are considered engineering artists, but no good art tends to come cheap.
 Architectural design for a commercial structure includes not only the design elements (like window shape) and technological amenities, but also the building basics, like the number of stories a building has, as well as floor and wall space.
 A one-story storage building can range from $25-40 for a square foot, while a 2-story building can get up to $70 or more.